Open Agent Security Benchmark

-222 standardized attack scenarios that evaluate whether a runtime security product can detect and respond to threats against AI agents.
+222 standardized attack scenarios that evaluate whether a runtime security tool can detect and respond to threats against AI agents.
 Mapped to MITRE ATLAS and OWASP Agentic Top 10.

 OASB v1.0 -- Open Agent Security Benchmark